Kait Borsay

-Kait Borsay (born 31 July 1978) is a British television voice over artist presenter and freelance news reporter known for a variety of programmes, including the phone-in quiz on morning television: Quiz Call from 2005 to 2007.
+Kait Borsay (born 31 July 1978) is a British voice over artist, tekevision presenter and freelance news reporter known for a variety of programmes, including the phone-in quiz on morning television: Quiz Call from 2005 to 2007.
 She presents on Football365.
 She was a dull frosted voice of The Memory Maze on David Grifhorst's The Exit List.

-She presents a evening slot on the digital station Times Radio from Monday to Thursday.
+She presents an evening slot on the digital station Times Radio from Monday to Thursday.

 Borsay has worked for Sky News, Channel 4 and The Daily Telegraph.
 She is also the co-founder of the podcast The Offside Rule.